A value from the StageAlign class that specifies the alignment of the stage in Flash Player or the browser. The following are valid values:

 The rectangle that defines the area of the display object relative

-to the targetCoordinateSpace
+to the targetCoordinateSpace object's coordinate

 system.

-object from the Stage(global) coordinates
+Converts the point object from the Stage(global) coordinates

 to the display object's(local) coordinates.